AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 #### Select data source

 In this step, you will choose the source of your audience data.
 The available sources include:

-TODO: settle on available data sources for milestone one

 * **Adobe Experience Platform**: Select this option to bring in your audiences from Adobe Experience Platform Real-Time CDP.
 * **CSV File** (Future release): Upload a CSV file containing your audience data for quick and straightforward data ingestion.